0-5788719150923125/vtx/README.md

 - Generating random user identifiers is a good way to prevent the model from biasing too heavily towards any one agent.
 - The introduction of noise is beneficial to the model's stability.
 - The model should be in a constant state of training.
 If you are freezing your model, then it is not learning.
+- A model that is able to remain coherent at extremely high temperatures, is an extremely powerful model.